-HLTH 4210 Teaching Secondary School Health (3 credits)
+HLTH 4206 Secondary School Health (2 credits)

 An integrated approach to the organization, content, goals, objectives, curriculum, methods, and techniques of teaching health at the secondary school level.
-Coordinating services and establishing collaboration will be incorporated.
-Secondary school state and national guidelines and mandates will be discussed.
-Teaching opportunities within the class will be provided along with a 30-hour practicum at an area high school.
-Prerequisite: entrance into the teacher education program.
+Incorporates coordinating services and establishing collaboration.
+Secondary school state and national guidelines and mandates are discussed.
+Prerequisite: Entrance into the teacher education program or consent of instructor.